ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 ## Access and authorization
 {: #access-auth-dh}

 You can set up authorization for usage of a dedicated host for other workspaces by using the IBM Cloud IAM Service Authorization capabilities.
-As an administrator of your organization, you can mark the users with the following supported roles:
+As an administrator of your organization, you can mark users with the following supported roles:
 |Role           | Description                                                                    |
 |---------------|--------------------------------------------------------------------------------|
 | Reader        | View the workspaces that a dedicated host is shared with.        |